boscoc/kipos2020/readme.md

 Data are organized in files that correspond to single conversations.
 The name of each file is composed according to the following pattern:

-- the first two letters correspond to the city where the recording was collected (TO = Torino and BO = Bologna)
+- the first two letters correspond to the city where the recording was collected: TO (Torino) and BO (Bologna)

-- folowing two characters corresponding to the type of activity:
+- folowing two characters corresponding to the type of activity: A1 (office hours), A3 (random conversation), C1 (exams), D1 (lessons) and
-A1 = office hours
-A3 = random conversation
-C1 = exams
-D1 = lessons
-D2 = interviews
+D2 (interviews); for the aim of KIPOS2020 C1, A1 and D1 are considered FORMAL, while A3 and D2 are considered INFORMAL.

 ## Information and Website ##
 For more information on the task, see also the guidelines available in this repository, and the